ddc-java-15/el-8/docs/index.md

   - Distinguish between users and offer privacy on shared devices.
   - The app is not accessible without internet connection.
 - [Google Maps Geolocation](https://developers.google.com/maps/documentation/geolocation/overview)
-  - The application will use Geolocation to populate a map with the volunteering opportunities available.
+  - The application will potentially use Geolocation to provide advice according to the user's current surroundings.

 ## Stretch goals/possible enhancements